 Introduction to Millikan’s Oil Droplet Method

-what is Milikan’s Oil Droplet Method?
+What is Milikan’s Oil Droplet Method?
 The charge of the electron is measured using the classic technique of Millikan.
-Measurements are made of the rise and fall times of oil drops illuminated by light from a Helium-Neon laser.
+Measurements are made of the rise and fall times of oil droplet illuminated by light from a Helium-Neon laser.
 A radioactive source is used to enhance the probability that a given drop will change its charge during observation.
 The emphasis of the experiment is to make an accurate measurement with a full analysis of statistical and systematic errors.

 Starting in 1908, while a professor at the University of Chicago, Robert A. Millikan worked on an oil-drop experiment in which he measured the charge on a single electron.
 J. J. Thomson had already discovered the charge-to-mass ratio of the electron.
 However, the actual charge and mass values were unknown.
 Therefore, if one of these two values were to be discovered, the other could easily be calculated.
 Millikan and his then graduate student Harvey Fletcher used the oil-drop experiment to measure the charge of the electron (as well as the electron mass, and Avogadro’s number, since their relation to the electron charge was known).Professor Millikan took sole credit, in return for Harvey Fletcher claiming full authorship on a related result for his dissertation.